710lucas/3ds-http-server/README.md

 - adding a password to the get-pages and upload_page pages (i need to find a way of naming things omg)

 - adding redirect response or whatever this thing is called

+- oh yeah, i need to make a tutorial also (and i need to remember to update this shit)